hneemann/yagi/README.md

 So I can generate various structs and methods and all the code can live in the same package or even in the same file.
 So I implemented a generic rename tool which parses the ast, looks for the generic types, looks which structs and functions are effected by this types and rename also the affected structs and functions in a propper way.
-Then I can write the renamed ast to a file.
+Then the renamed ast is written to a file.
 And this can be done for every type I need and at the end I get a generated file which contains all the neccesary declarations.

 ###Example